 - Stay two steps ahead.
 Online banking and mobile apps, like ours, make it easy to check in on your accounts daily.
 Before your automated payments are due, keep an eye on your outstanding credit card balance and verify that you have enough funds in your checking account to cover your withdrawals.

 - Build a smart budget.
 When building your budget, make sure you factor in your subscription services.
 When you see all those monthly costs next to each other, it may help you decide which services are worth the money.

 - Love it or leave it.
 Nothing beats front door delivery, an outfit specifically picked for you, or a click of a button to stream your favorite show.
 But, if you find that you’re not loving your experience or simply not wearing those shoes sent last month, it’s probably time to unsubscribe.

 - Subscribe to smart savings tools instead.
 Subscriptions services for essential items are often a no-brainer, especially when they fit within your budget.
 But for those not-so-needed items, what about saving that money instead?
 Ally Bank’s smart savings tools are as easy and fast to activate.
 Start saving with us today.

 Subscriptions can certainly make life easier, but if you’re not careful, the convenience can be costly.
 Keep an eagle eye on the total lump sum cost for the reality check you need to subscribe smarter.

-It’s easy to fall into the bad habit of getting carried away with autopay — but by following our tips above, you’ll be five steps closer to building a better habit when it comes to your subscription services.
+It’s easy to fall into the habit of getting carried away with subscription services and monthly autopay — but by following our tips above, you’ll be closer to building a better habit when it comes to your subscription services.